tom-howard/com2009/docs/course/assignment2/README.md

 ### Task 4

-Your package must contain a `README.md` file in the root of the package directory.
-Further details on the structure of this, and the marking criteria will be made available in due course...
+Your package must contain a `README.md` file in the root of your package directory.
+This README file must document the application that you have developed for Task 3.
+[Further details can be found on the Task 4 page](./part-b/task4.md).

 ### Submissions